karimarttila/kubernetes/simple-server/README.md

-docker images   # => Check the images you are about to push. docker push YOURACRNAME.azurecr.io/karimarttila/debian-openjdk11:0.1 docker push YOURACRNAME.azurecr.io/karimarttila/simple-server-clojure-single-node:0.1
+docker images   # => Check the images you are about to push. docker push YOURACRNAME.azurecr.io/karimarttila/debian-openjdk11:0.1 docker push YOURACRNAME.azurecr.io/karimarttila/simple-server-clojure-single-node:0.1 az acr repository list --name YOURACRNAME --output table  # => Check that the images are safely in your Azure ACR registry.
 ```

 You can automate this application layer Docker push to ACR later on if you wish.